 Morphological analyses revealed gunshot wounds in eleven of the skeletons.
 The arms of six skeletons were tied with wire.
-Partial Y-DNA STR profiles (up to 17 STR markers) were generated from teeth and bone samples from each skeleton, to identify the remains.
+To identify the remains partial Y-DNA STR profiles (up to 17 STR markers) were generated from teeth and bone samples from each skeleton.

 Mass grave in Italy

-Researchers generated mtDNA profiles for 14 bone samples from the mass grave.
-They identified seven distinct mtDNA profiles, suggesting that at least seven individuals were buried in this grave.
+MtDNA profiles were generated for 14 bone samples from the mass grave.
+Seven distinct mtDNA profiles were identified, suggesting that at least seven individuals were buried in this grave.

-However, there’s a possibility that there were more than seven people buried in the grave.
+However, it’s possible there were more than seven people buried in the grave.
 People who are maternally related (e.g. brothers) share the same mtDNA profile, and can’t be distinguished using mtDNA analyses.

-They also compared these mtDNA profiles to living relatives of people who disappeared in that area during World War II.
-Unfortunately, none of these mtDNA profiles matched the available reference samples.
+Researchers also compared the mtDNA profiles to living relatives of people who disappeared in that area during World War II.
+Unfortunately, none of the mtDNA profiles matched the available reference samples.
 The hope is that as reference sample numbers increase, more of these remains will be positively identified.